Aces High Bulletin Board

 Make sure you have the latest sound chip/board drivers for your operating system.
 NOTE: In some cases, such as the C-Media chip or any onboard sound chip, random lockups and lost sounds seem to be normal.
 Sigmatel onboard audio devices have zero hardware for sound support and have been reported to cause stuttering.
 Do not load any custom sounds if you have an onboard sound chip.

-If you have interrupt conflicts/sharing with any Sound Blaster board, you will have problems, such as video graphics stutter, lost sounds, general Internet connectivity issues, or any combination of the above.
+If you have interrupt conflicts/sharing with any Creative Sound Blaster board, you will have problems, such as video graphics stutter, lost sounds, general Internet connectivity issues, or any combination of the above.

 Using the "System Information" tool, you can see what interrupts are being used in your computer system.
 NOTE: It is safe to ignore the various "Steering" interrupts.